deoluoyinlola/aws-services-hands-on-series/README.md

 - [aws](https://aws.amazon.com/) - cloud platform, offers reliable, scalable, and inexpensive cloud computing services.

 ## Demo
-I have section each service or project into its .md file.
 Each file aside README.md and Docs folder in the root of the repo contains the full demo for each project with its appropriate name.
 While Docs folder contains the image assets and configuration file for each project, you will find every other needed information in each .md

 ## Resources
 The following are some of the basic resources helping me to achieve these hands-on